zhangmx1997/zhangmx1997.github.io/_pages/about.md

 - <ins>[2023.11]</ins> Our team won the second prize in _vulnerability analysis_ track of DataCon 2023.
 Congrats!
 - <ins>[2023.10]</ins> Our paper on GDPR and CCPA compliance analysis of websites has been accepted by ICSE'24.
 Congrats to You Zhou!
 - <ins>[2023.04]</ins> I am on the Program Committee of [ISSTA'24](https://2024.issta.org).
-- <ins>[2022.06]</ins> I am on the Program Committee of ESEC/FSE'23.

 ## <font color="#000066">Services</font>

 **Journal Reviewer**<br>
 - Empirical Software Engineering (2022)
+- IEEE/ACM Transactions on Networking (2024)

 **Program Committee Member**<br>
 - ACM SIGSOFT Symposium on the Foundation of Software Engineering/ European Software Engineering Conference (ESEC/FSE 2023)<br>
 - International Symposium on Software Testing and Analysis (ISSTA 2024)<br>
-- IEEE/ACM International Conference on Software Engineering (ICSE 2025)
+- IEEE/ACM International Conference on Software Engineering (ICSE 2025)<br>
+- SecWeb Workshop 2024